 Gerard van der Weijden of STEPP in Belgium is a World Young Reader Prize juror and world expert on the relationship between young people and the news.
 He agrees that there is no quick fix in arming young people against fake or misleading content.
 "For youngsters, being able to spot and deal with fake news is a process and not something to be achieved with a project or activity," he said.
 "Essential for this process is that youngsters become and are newsreaders in the first place, users of good and bad media, good and bad examples, good and bad news."

 In France, the topic of false news arose most recently around conspiracy theories that emerged after the killing of a satirical weekly's cartoonists, and this year's Week of News Media and Information will concentrate on the origin of information.
-For Caroline Gaertner, a journalist at the children's newspaper Journal des Enfants (JDE), a key resource for such an exploration is the team at "Conspihunters," which shows how rumours can spread by having students do it themselves.
-For the Week of News Media, set for March 2017, JDE will create a special dossier around false information, aimed at helping understand the origin, life and death of online rumors.
+The children's newspaper Journal des Enfants (JDE) will create a special dossier around false information, aimed at helping understand the origin, life and death of online rumors for the Week of News Media, set for March 2017.
 "This dossier will be accompanied by a special publication on our website (www.jde.fr)," Gaertner said, enabling young readers, teachers and parents to have tools and answers about how to deal with the multiplication of false information today."

 A GLOBAL EFFORT

 At an international level, current activity in global digital news literacy and the potential for more actions are huge, said Aralynn McMane of WAN-IFRA after the panel.
 McMane directs global news literacy and youth engagement work for WAN-IFRA, the World Association of Newspapers and News Publishers based in Paris.